abansal22/rock-paper-scissors-exercise-2/README.md

 ## Instruction

-Iteratively develop a command-line Python application which will allow a human user to play a game of Rock-Paper-Scissors against a computer (NPC) opponent.
+Interactively develop a command-line Python application which will allow a human user to play a game of Rock-Paper-Scissors against a computer (NPC) opponent.
 The game's functionality should adhere to the "Requirements" below.

 Before attempting to implement the basic requirements, take some time to configure your project repository according to the "Setup" instructions below.
 After doing so, you'll have a remote repo on GitHub and a local copy on your computer within which to develop.